ElectronAsh/GBA/README.md

 The "32" at the end is very important, so it produces the correct mif file.
 It should then compile under Quartus.

+Game ROMs currently need to be loaded into the on-chip memory on the DE10 Nano / MiSTer, by editing the IP block, then recompiling, or simply using the In-System Memory Content Editor from within Quartus, which can update the contents of the "ROM" block via JTAG / USB Blaster (which is built into the DE10 Nano).

+The ROM size is limited to 128KB atm, though, which limits it to very basic public-domain ROMs etc. They also still need to be converted to MIF files before loading into the on-chip memory.

-The project has been set to the "Lite" revision for MiSTer, which means it won't use the older Altera scaler core, and should compile without a full Quartus license.
-I believe the MiSTer project I used as a template does use the newer "Ascal" scaler for HDMI output (in Lite mode), but none of that is properly hooked up to the GBA core as yet.
+The project has been set to the "Lite" revision for MiSTer, which means it won't use the older Altera scaler core, but should compile without a full Quartus license.

 VGA output is *VERY* patchy right now.
 It's just enough to see something happening, and the original framebuffer logic has been bypassed.

-The video output is the next thing to fix, of course, and I'll be working on that soon. ;)
+HDMI output is now working, using the newer "Ascal" scaler by Temlib, and that also works in Lite mode.

 I don't know how compatible this core is with commercial games yet, but we'll see once proper ROM loading support for MiSTer is added.